louiskhenghao/crudx/libs/core/README.md

 # @crudx/core

-This objective of this package is to make crud as simple as possible
+The objective of this package is to make crud as simple as possible

 ---